Discovery of giant radio sources from TGSS ADR 1: radio, optical, and infrared properties: Results

-where $z$ is the redshift of the radio galaxy, $\alpha$ is the spectral index ($S \propto \nu^{-\alpha}$), $D_{L}$ is luminosity distance to the source (Mpc), and $S_0$ is the flux density (Jy) at a given frequency.
+where $z$ is the redshift of the radio galaxy, $\alpha$ is the spectral index, $D_{L}$ is the luminosity distance to the source (Mpc), and $S_{150}$ is the flux density (Jy) at a given frequency.

-Fig \ref{fig:P-z} shows the radio power distribution of sources presented in the current paper with redshift at 150 MHz.
-We also include sources from the NVSS survey at 1400 MHz \citep{Da20b} where we recalculate the radio power of all sources at 150 MHz.
-This plot indicates a positive co-relation between radio power with redshift).
-For the sources presented in the current paper, the radio powers at 150 MHz are in the order of $10^{27}$ W Hz$^{-1}$, which is similar to a typical giant radio galaxy \citep{Da20c}.
-The average value of $\log~P$ [W Hz$^{-1}$] for GRGs in current paper is 27.18 (1$\sigma$ standard deviation$=0.72$, median$=27.06$).
-The GRGs detected from TGSS ADR 1 at 150 MHz are more luminous compared to those detected from the NVSS survey at 1400 MHz.
-J1652+7408 is the least luminous GRG in our sample with $P_{150}=0.19\times10^{27}$ W Hz$^{-1}$ ($z=0.27$).
-2231+0701 is the most luminous GRG in our sample with $P_{150}=1.67 \times10^{29}$ W Hz$^{-1}$ ($z\sim2.67$).
-Figure \ref{fig:radio power} shows the GRQs have a higher radio power than GRGs.
+For the sources presented in the current paper, the radio powers at 150 MHz are of the order of $10^{27}$ W Hz$^{-1}$, which is similar to a typical giant radio galaxy \citep{Da20b}.
+The mean value of $\log~P$ [W Hz$^{-1}$] for GRGs in the current paper is 27.04 (1$\sigma$ standard deviation $=0.72$, median $=26.98$), and for GRQs, the mean value is 27.17, with a median value of 27.09.